Policy: Sexual misconduct

 - The University is committed to reducing barriers to disclosing and reporting sexual misconduct and respects the rights of the person who has experienced the sexual misconduct to decide whether to report.
-The University encourages people to report and will support the safety of those who report.
+The University encourages people to report and supports the safety of those who report.

-- The University will manage any breaches of this policy or the Code of conduct policy in accordance with the ANU Policy Framework.
+- The University manages any breaches of this policy or the Code of conduct policy in accordance with the ANU Policy Framework.
 Refer to the Respectful Relationships Unit website for more information.

-- The University will respond promptly to reports and take timely action within its authority to ensure people’s safety.
-Investigations and the application of outcomes will operate in accordance with the Discipline Rule 2018 for students and for staff, the ANU Enterprise Agreement 2017-2021.
+- The University responds promptly to reports and take timely action within its authority to ensure people’s safety.
+Investigations and the application of outcomes operate in accordance with the Discipline Rule for students and for staff, the ANU Enterprise Agreement 2017-2021.

 - University disciplinary procedures may be suspended if the University is notified of a criminal investigation.
 The University maintains its responsibility and commitment to support the safety and wellbeing of the person during this process.

-- The University will ensure all parties are treated with dignity and respect and are afforded procedural fairness once a report has been made.
-It will communicate with directly affected parties.
+- The University ensures all parties are treated with dignity and respect and are afforded procedural fairness once a report has been made.
+It communicates with directly affected parties.